Sample Report

 Severe Drug Reaction Risk (HLA-B)

-Screening for HLA-B variants linked to severe drug hypersensitivity reactions, including Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN).
+Screening for HLA-B variants linked to severe drug hypersensitivity reactions.
 Based on tag SNP proxies, not clinical HLA typing.

 HLA-B*57:01Not Detected